-Distant view of Ramnugger from the dharara.
-The castellated palace of the Rajah rose nobly on the margin of the Ganges.
-The wicket-gate, through which Cheyte Sing had dropped himself down the steepy bank to the river by means of a string formed of his turban, was scarcely visible.
-Many of that Rajah's works are still extant,-a temple sculptured with images of the Hindoo gods, a magnificent stone tank, and a beautiful stone pavilion.
-Cheyte Sing had at last to serve in the ranks of Scindia's army.
-In compensation for the loss of temporal royalties and realities, he-or rather his manes-may well be consoled by the immortality which Burke has conferred upon his name.

-Our next visit was paid to bom-bom Biseswara.
-The same that St Peter's is in Christendom, is the temple of Biseswara in Hindoodom.
-But the one is the admiration of the world, while the other disappoints all expectations.
-There is nothing great or grand in the Hindoo Sanctum Sanctorum, commensurate with its celebrity.
-True, the 'golden dome' of the Tamul poet is not a mere fancy, but may be seen in fact, 'with the banner of the goddess of charity streaming over it.'
-But it towers not, as of vore, above 'all the pinnacles of the city.' 'jewelled goper,' or the lofty building over the gateway, has ceased to exist.
-Coming with exaggerated notions, the pilgrim is sadly disappointed to find everything on a diminutive scale.
-The sanctuary, which all tongues raise to the skies, scarcely dares to rear up its headbeing afraid, as it were, of confronting the Islamite ogre in its neighbourhood.
-Nor does his godship-the mighty Biseswara himself-less belie the great prestige of his name.
-He is liliputian beyond all expectation,and is quite in the opposite extreme of a grand image of Shiva, some forty or fifty feet high, like Phidias' Jupiter, to rank deservedly as the first of divinities, lending an imposing appearance to idolatry, and calling forth the remark of Quintillian, that 'the majesty of art is combined with the majesty of God.'
-The burly Teelabhandessur would tell more in his place of the sovereign deity of Benares.
-To all appearance, Biseswara looks like an old decrepit divinity, who has outlived by many centuries his contemporaries Somnauth of Diu and Jugsoom of Nagarcote-and who has been dwarfed by age into the most pitiable littleness.
+Distant view of Ramnugger from the dharma.
+The castellated palace of the Rajah 10se nobly on the margin of the Ganges-The wicket-gate, through which Cheyte Sing had dropped himself down the steepy bank to the river by means of a string formed of his turban, was scarcely visible-Many of that Rajah's works are still extant,-a temple sculptured with images of the Hindoo gods, a magnificent stone tank, and a beautiful stone pavilion-Cheyte Sing had at last to serve in the ranks of Scindia's army-In compensation for the loss of temporal royalties and realities, he-or rather his manes-may well be consoled by the immortality which Burke has conferred upon his name of the world, while the other disappoints all expectations There is nothing great or grand in the Hindoo Sanctum Sanctorum, commensurate with its celebrity 'golden dome' of the Tamul poet is not a mere fancy, but may be seen in fact, 'with the banner of the goddess of charity streaming over it ' But it towers not, as of yore, above 'all the pinnacles of the city' The 'jewelled goper,' or the lofty building over the gateway, has ceased to exist Coming with exaggerated notions, the pilgrim is sadly disappointed to find everything on The sanctuary, which all tongues a diminutive scale raise to the skies, scarcely dares to rear up its headbeing afraid, as it were, of confronting the Islamite ogre in its neighbourhood Nor does his godship-the mighty Biseswara himself-less belie the great prestige of his name He is hiliputian beyond all expectation. and is quite in the opposite extreme of a grand image of Shiva, some forty or fifty feet high, like Phidias' Jupiter, to rank deservedly as the first of divinities, lending an imposing appearance to idolatry, and calling forth the remark of Quintillian, that 'the majesty of art is combined with the majesty of God ' The burly Teelabhandessur would tell more in his place of the sovereign deity of Benares To all appearance, Biseswara looks like an old decrepit divinity, who has outlived by many centuries his contemporaries Somnauth of Diu and Jugsoom of Nagarcote-and who has been dwarfed by age unto the most pitiable littleness